dementati/shard/readme.md

 ## Requirements

-* If on Windows, Cygwin.
+* If on Windows, Cygwin or MinGW.
 * g++
 * make
 * Perl (for lcov)